gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 # optogenetics_analysis
-This analysis package was written to support the analyis of optogenetic experiments done in the Sabatini Lab.
+This analysis package was written to support the analyis of optogenetic experiments done in the Sabatini Lab at harvard medical school.

 It uses jupyter noteboooks (More details soon to come).